Jellyyyyyyy/STP-Attack/readme.md

-# Network Hijack & Forwarding Tool
+# Root bridge hijack attack

 This is a command-line tool developed in Python that uses the `curses` library for its graphical interface.
 The tool can send Bridge Protocol Data Unit (BPDU) packets to hijack the root bridge in a network, and it can enable packet forwarding using a bridge.
 However, the packet forwarding feature is only available on PCs with at least two network interfaces.